AzuraCast/azuracast.com/docs/administration/system/updating.md

 ### Switching Update Release Channels

 AzuraCast ships two different release channels ("Stable" and "Rolling Release"), which you can switch between per installation.
-For more information, see our [./release-channels](Release Channels page).
+For more information, see our [Release Channels page](./release-channels).

 ## Ansible Installations